Hygge Meaning: What is the Danish Secret to Living a Happy, Healthy, Hygge, Lifestyle?

 “Hygge means creating a warm atmosphere and enjoying the good things in life with good people.
 The warm glow of candlelight is hygge.
 Cozying up with a loved one for a movie – that’s hygge, too.
 And there’s nothing more hygge than sitting around with friends and family, discussing the big and small things in life.
 Perhaps hygge explains why the Danes are some of the happiest people in the world.”

 One of the best Danish secrets (and a fundamental part of the hygge culture) is deliberately taking time away from the daily grind to be fully present.
-These Scandinavian countries know how to live, and the concept of hygge is proof that they can teach us a thing or two.
+These Scandinavian countries know how to live a happy life, and the concept of hygge is proof that they can teach us a thing or two.

 The history of hygge